-SID Ambassador Programme Open
+SID 2024 Ambassador Programme

 The SID 2024 Ambassador Training Programme is now open for applications from Post-Primary students.
 An important aspect of anti-bullying prevention, wellbeing and internet safety in schools is the active involvement of students in building a positive school climate.
 As a part of our Safer Internet Day campaign, Webwise is reaching out to post-primary students and encouraging and supporting them to address internet safety issues such as cyberbullying, online wellbeing, false information online, privacy, data protection and your rights online by leading awareness-raising campaigns in their clubs, schools, and communities.
 The focus for this year’s training programme will be on helping students understand the role of digital technologies and artificial intelligence in their lives.
 Students will have the opportunity to meet, share and learn from their experiences, hopes and concerns for recent emerging developments in technology and AI and consider what the implications have been for young people so far.

 We would love you to get involved!

 Anyone can nominate a Safer Internet Day (SID) Ambassador, you can even nominate yourself!
 We are looking for young people who have the passion to lead an internet safety awareness raising campaign in their school.

 With each session building on the last the sessions will form a step-by-step guide for students on how to lead an effective internet safety awareness raising campaign.

 Why Join the Safer Internet Day Ambassador Programme?

-Our Safer Internet Day Ambassador Programme is a peer to peer youth programme that gives students an opportunity to start an online safety campaign in their own school.
+Our Safer Internet Day Ambassador Programme is a peer-to-peer youth programme that gives students an opportunity to start an online safety campaign in their own school.
 The SID Ambassador Programme empowers students by providing them with opportunities to develop leadership, human relations, team building and communication skills.
 Students make a commitment to lead by example, demonstrate respect and responsibility and engage in community service.
 This is a great opportunity to work with students from across Ireland and help create a positive environment in schools and communities.

 How many students can apply?